Diagrams of Inferno

-(For an overview on diagramming astronomy in the Commedia, including introductory diagrams, see here.)
+(For an introduction to my project diagramming astronomy in the Commedia, including introductory diagrams, see here.)

 Inferno 1.37-40